dequelabs/axe-core/doc/API.md

 ##### Callback Parameter

-The callback parameter is a function that will be called when the asynchronous `axe.a11yCheck` function completes.
-The callback function is passed a single parameter - the results object of the `axe.a11yCheck` call.
+The callback parameter is a function that will be called when the asynchronous `axe.run` function completes.
+The callback function is passed two parameters.
+The first parameter will be an error thrown inside of aXe if axe.run could not complete.
+If axe completed correctly the first parameter will be null, and the second parameter will be the results object.

+#### Return Promise

+If the callback was not defined, aXe will return a Promise instead.
+Axe does not polyfill a Promise library however.
+So on systems without support for Promises this feature is not available.
+If you are unsure if the systems you will need aXe on has Promise support we suggest you use the callback provided by axe.run instead.

+#### Error Result

+This will either be null or an object which is an instance of Error.
+If you are consistently receiving errors, please report this issue on the [Github issues list of Axe](https://github.com/dequelabs/axe-core/issues).

 #### Results Object